 - A New York-based private equity firm received more than $100 million in wire transfers from an identified Russia-based company allegedly associated with Russian organised crime.

 Private investment funds that are exempt from Securities and Exchange Commission (SEC) registration, including hedge funds and private equity firms, are not subject to many of the public reporting requirements to which investment advisers managing other funds, such as mutual funds, must comply.
 For example, fund advisers may be required to disclose the total amount invested by beneficial owners who are non-U.S. persons, but do not have to provide any detail beyond that.
 Other information is provided by private funds on a self-reporting basis and is only available through subscription services, meaning that it is not readily accessible to law enforcement.

 Absent any action to bring AML requirements for private investment funds in line with those of other financial institutions, the FBI expects money laundering using these vehicles to proliferate.

-In the meantime, the bad news for those looking to exploit the weak AML regulatory environment for private investment funds in the United States is that many funds – some no doubt encouraged by the banks with which they do business and by organizations such as the Securities Industry and Financial Markets Association (SIFMA) – have adopted AML compliance programs as a best practice and in order to protect their reputations from being associated with money laundering and other criminal elements.
-These compliance programs are risk-based and customized to the fund’s business and include, at a minimum:
+In the meantime, the bad news for those looking to exploit the weak AML regulatory environment for private investment funds in the United States is that many funds – some no doubt encouraged by the banks with which they do business and by organisations such as the Securities Industry and Financial Markets Association (SIFMA) – have adopted AML compliance programmes as a best practice and in order to protect their reputations from being associated with money laundering and other criminal elements.
+These compliance programmes are risk-based and customised to the fund’s business and include, at a minimum:

 - Evidence of management commitment and oversight